Brandenburg–Prussia: George William, 1619–1640

 From 1619 to 1640, George William was elector of Brandenburg and duke of Prussia.
 He strove, but proved unable to break the dominance of the Electorate of Saxony in the Upper Saxon Circle.
 The Brandenburg–Saxon antagonism rendered the defense of the circle ineffective, and it was subsequently overrun by Albrecht von Wallenstein during the Thirty Years' War.
-While George William had claimed neutrality before, the presence of Wallenstein's army forced him to join the Catholic-Imperial camp in the Treaty of Königsberg (1627) and accept garrisons.
+While George William had claimed neutrality before, the presence of Wallenstein's army forced him to join the Catholic-Imperial camp in the Treaty of Königsberg in 1627 and accept garrisons.
 When the Swedish Empire entered the war and advanced into Brandenburg, George William again claimed neutrality, yet Gustavus Adolphus of Sweden compelled George William to join Sweden as an ally by occupying substantial territory in Brandenburg–Prussia and concentrating an army before the town walls of Berlin.
 George William did not conclude an alliance, but granted Sweden transit rights, two fortresses and subsidies.
 Consequently, Roman Catholic armies repeatedly ravaged Brandenburg and other Hohenzollern lands.